oracle-livelabs/oci/healthcare-innovations/ai-vision/train/train-model.md

-# Lab 5: Train image classification model
+# Lab 6: Train image classification model

 ## Introduction

-TBC - To be completed.

 This lab walks you through the steps to train custom Image Classification model and to perform basic testing using OCI Vision.